-We have combined IT power of more than 100 MW across our 12 Data Center facilities.
-All our Data Centers are concurrently maintainable, our Rabale campus comes with an on-premise substation and our Noida DC is amongst the few green data centers in India.
+We have combined IT power close to 200 MW across our 14 Data Center facilities.
+All our Data Centers are concurrently maintainable, our Rabale campus comes with an on-premises substation and our Noida DC is amongst the few green data centers in India.
 Our Data Centers provide high-level security features like perimeter fence, gates, fire suppression, and 24X7 security officers.
 All critical areas have Biometric Readers, Smart Card Access, and 247 CCTV surveillance.
 Noida and Rabale Data Centers come with a Z level security with advanced fire alarm, aspirating smoke sensors, multilevel access control, and automatic fire suppression.
 We continue to expand our capacity to meet the rising demands of data centers.